olperezf/words/README.md

     Finished in 0.0241 seconds (files took 1.45 seconds to load) 1 example, 0 failures  --> aquí se puede observar que tenemos un ejemplo ejecutado y todo salio en verde!!!

-Ahora si ponemos una columna que no corresponda con el nombre verdadero, como por ejemplo pongamos ":valor": it { is_expected.to have_db_column(:valor) }, muestra el siguiente error:
+Ahora si ponemos una columna que no corresponda con el nombre verdadero, como por ejemplo pongamos ":valor": it { should have_db_column(:valor) }, muestra el siguiente error:

      F

      Failures:

-       1) Word columns is expected to have db column named valor Failure/Error: it { is_expected.to have_db_column(:valor) }
+       1) Word columns is expected to have db column named valor Failure/Error: it { should have_db_column(:valor) }
             Expected Word to have db column named valor (Word does not have a db column named valor.)
           # ./spec/models/word_spec.rb:5:in `block (3 levels) in <top (required)>'